Franklin Simmons: Biography

-Simmons was born in Webster, Maine.
+Simmons was born in Webster, Maine, now known as Sabattus, Maine.
 He spent most of his childhood in Bath, Maine and Lewiston, Maine.
 He attended Bates College (then called the Maine State Seminary) in 1858.
 Simmons started sculpting and painting during childhood.
 He studied with John Adams Jackson.

 During the last two years of the American Civil War, he moved to Washington, D.C., and modeled 24 portrait medallions of President Abraham Lincoln, his Cabinet, and generals and admirals.
 The Union League of Philadelphia purchased most of the medallions.
 In 1867 Simmons received an honorary A.M. from Bates College and from Colby.

 Simmons went to live in Rome in 1868, but returned several times.
 Among his portrait busts are those of David D. Porter, James G. Blaine, Francis Wayland, and Ulysses S. Grant (1886).
 He is said to have made a female statue of The Wanderer, meant to depict a Jewess wandering in the desert.
 He died in Rome, aged 74, and is buried in the Protestant Cemetery.